Mindbridge-innovations/therapist-approval-backend/CONTRIBUTING.md

 # Contributing to Therapist Approval Backend

 We welcome contributions from the community to improve the Therapist Approval Backend project.
-Whether you want to report a bug,
+Whether you